glytchtech/glytchtech.github.io/_posts/2018-02-28-Watch-Dogs-Inspired-WiFi-Pineapple-Drone.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lKtKYhTO5wk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 <p> Project Cuckoo is so named, because of the nature of the Cuckoo bird.
-Cuckoos are birds that will lay their eggs, in other
+Cuckoos are birds that will lay their eggs in other
-birds nests, and then fly off, leaving the nest's owner to incubate and care for the cuckoo bird egg.
+birds' nests, and then fly off leaving the nest's owner to incubate and care for the cuckoo bird egg.
 In the same manner, Project Cuckoo flies to it's target, lands, and is a rogue access point/pivot for getting into the targeted network.
 You then drop your (egg) shells/persistance, and fly off.
 Thus, the silly name Project Cuckoo </p>